Constraints on Neutrino Mass Matrix with no Majorana Phases

 As the both the left hand side and the right hand side of above three equations are simple differences of a complex number and its complex conjugate, it is straightforward to conclude that all the above three equations are equivalent to three real-type independent equations.
 It would be better to write them in more convenient form as follows:

 We are now very close to the final constraint equations.
-We need to eliminate θ23 and θ33 from the above three equations again with the caution that sin or cos of these angles can not take any possible real value.
+We need to eliminate and from the above three equations again with the caution that or of these angles can not take any possible real value.
 With the caution, we obtain the following constraint equation in addition to Equation (20) as:

 So far we have focused only on the derivation of the constraints.
 Let us now try to understand their physical implications.
 We write them again together: